4 days - 24 speakers only $120 usd

 who should attend?

-This symposium is targeted towards those already using a digital camera at crime and crash scenes to document evidence.
-The format will be to present real-world problems and issues that arise when using a digital camera and how leading experts have found ways and best practices to overcome these issues to produce stunning and informative photographs to aid in the legal system.
-We welcome students, faculty and those who are passionate about photography to attend although our aim is to make this event worthwhile for those in academia, our focus is on tackling practical problems which may arise at crime and crash scenes.
+This symposium was targeted towards those already using a digital camera at crime and crash scenes to document evidence.
+The format was to present real-world problems and issues that arise when using a digital camera and how leading experts have found ways and best practices to overcome these issues to produce stunning and informative photographs to aid in the legal system.
+We welcomed students, faculty and those who are passionate about photography to attend although our aim is to make this event worthwhile for those in academia, our focus is on tackling practical problems which may arise at crime and crash scenes.

 Equipment & Accessories